MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/setting-wins-server-options.md

 ---
 title: Error or connection issues when you configure WINS addresses for a WINS server
-description: Provides a solution to an error that occurs if you try to specify the same WINS address for a server as both Primary and Secondary, or if you set the same Primary address on multiple WINS servers. ms.date: 03/08/2024
+description: Provides a solution to problems that occur when you configure the Primary WINS address and Secondary WINS address of a WINS server. ms.date: 03/08/2024
 manager: dcscontentpm
 audience: itpro